 From felling the trees to assembling the building

 Bishops’ House is what we call a half timbered building, with a frame of load bearing timber infilled with plaster, wood and other materials.
-The stone layer on the lower half of the building was added long after the the building was first constructed, either replacing infill materials or clad over them, leaving the upper half as the familiar ‘Tudor’ black and white timber and plaster walls.
+The stone layer on the lower half of the building may have been added after the the building was first constructed, leaving the upper half as the familiar ‘Tudor’ black and white timber and plaster walls.
 Apart from Bishops’ House, there are only two other buildings in Sheffield of this style; Broomhall and the Queen’s Head pub (previously known as the Hall in the Ponds).

 © 2020 Friends of Bishops’ House.
 All Rights Reserved.